 The best way of keeping your rug in tip-top condition will depend heavily upon its material, so be sure to check the label for specific care instructions.
 However, there are a few rules that apply to almost all new rugs.

-First and foremost, remember to turn your rug often as this will not only ensure even wear, it will also kept it moth free.
+First and foremost, remember to turn your rug often as this will not only ensure even wear, it will also keep it moth free.
 This applies to all rugs, no matter its material.

 Thirdly, always remember to place an anti-slip pad under your rug.
 This will keep it in place and will stop it sliding around and getting dirty unnecessarily.
 These are available in a number of sizes and styles, but we recommend choosing a full-length polythene matt which should cover the entire underside of your rug.